alibaba/GraphScope/docs/analytical_engine/tutorial_dev_algo_cpp_pie.md

 };
 ```

-As shown in the code.
-Respectively, The `MyAppContext` class defines two member variables called `step` and `param1` to store the current superstep and algorithm-specific parameter.
-And also defines a member variable named `result` with `uint64_t` type to store the the degree for each vertex in the fragment.
+As shown in the code, the MyAppContext class defines two member variables called `step` and `param1` to store the current superstep and algorithm-specific parameter, respectively.
+And we also define a member variable named `result` with `uint64_t` type to store the the degree for each vertex in the fragment.
 The `Init` method is used to initialize the context of the computation.
 In current example, we initialize the `step` and `param1` variables to zero and the algorithm-specific parameter.
 We also set the result to zero for each vertex.

 ## Step 2: Define the Algorithm class